albindevs/albindevs-blog/content/blog/a-framework-for-taking-notes.md

 Writing in general is a beautiful thing to do.
 For me It has changed the way I think and I'm very glad to share the way I approach this activity.

 Those are the main concepts I've have adopted over the time for writing my notes.
 Thank you for reading and I really hope you find article useful for you somehow.

-If you'd like to say hi, you can find me on Twitter at [@albindevs](https://twitter.com/albindevs)